Chronic Venous Insufficiency/Varicose Veins Q & A

 - Sclerotherapy: chemicals are injected directly into veins which collapses and seals them

-- Mechanochemical Ablation (MOCA): A special rotating catheter is advanced into the vein and a drug called sclerosant is injected through the catheter to close the vein.
+- Mechanochemical Ablation (MOCA): A special rotating catheter is placed into the vein, and a drug called a sclerosant is injected through the catheter to close the vein.
 This method is often preferred to other methods because no tumescent anesthesia injections or multiple lidocaine injections are needed.

 - Laser or Radio Frequency Ablation: laser energy or high-frequency radio waves use heat to close off veins

-If you suffer from itchy, aching, or tired legs, call the Vascular Health Institute or click to book an appointment online.
+If you suffer from itchy, aching, or tired legs, call Vascular Health Institute today at (469) 436-3650, or click to book an appointment online.